-NOTE: Dealers and Companies please provide dealer or company name, and also the name of the person to whose attention the shipment should be sent.
+NOTE: Dealers and companies, please provide dealer or company name, and the name of the person to whose attention the shipment should be sent.
 For purchases outside U.S.A. please write to the address shown below for a quotation.
-S H P Customer Name Attention T O Street Address - No P.O.
-Box Number Apartment Number City Daytime Telephone Number () State & Zip Code ΡΑΥΜΕΝΤ m Inc - U.S. funds only. here if your billing address is different he shipping address shown above.
+S H I P Customer Name Attention T O Street Address - No P.O.
+Box Number Apartment Number Ü City Daytime Telephone Number () State & Zip Code P A Y M E N T Card from 1 Account Number there if your billing address is different the shipping address shown above.
 Expiration: Mo.
 Yr.
 CUSTOMER SIGNATURE DATE

-These Publications cannot be returned for credit without receiving advance authorization within 14 days of delivery.
+These publications cannot be returned for credit without receiving advance authorization within 14 days of delivery.
 On returns, a restocking fee may be applied against the original order.